neuro-inc/platform-docs/first-steps/collaborative-development.md

 ### Platform storage

-You can upload data to your platform storage both through the CLI and through the Web UI.&#x20;
+You can upload data to your platform storage both through the CLI and through the Apolo Console.&#x20;

 {% tabs %}
 {% tab title="CLI" %}